eclipse-ecsp/hivemq-extension/README.md

 1. Download latest hivemq broker from [here](https://github.com/hivemq/hivemq-community-edition).
 2. Run HiveMQ 4.X on Java 11 or later.
 (The extension is built on Java 17.)
 3. A Kafka Broker must be up and running in local.
-4. The extension uses Redis.
-By default, Redis communication is disabled but if you enable it using <b>redis.enable=true</b>, then you must download Redis before starting.
+4. The extension integrates with Redis.
+By default, Redis communication is disabled.
+If you enable it by setting <b>redis.enable=true</b>, make sure Redis is installed and running before starting

 ### Installation